Back to Blog

 The medication itself.
 We prescribe sublingual ketamine tablets, also called troches or rapidly dissolving tablets.
 You place the tablet under your tongue and allow it to dissolve over 10-15 minutes.
 You can read more about how ketamine works on our website.

 Your dosing schedule.
-Most patients begin with a series of sessions over the first few weeks, typically two to three sessions per week for the initial phase.
+Most patients begin with an initial course of 10 or more sessions over four to eight weeks (typically 2-3 sessions per week during the induction phase, then tapering).
 We then transition to a maintenance schedule based on your individual response.

 What to expect during a session.
 I describe the typical experience in detail, including the onset, the peak effects, and the gradual return to baseline.
 I want you to feel prepared, not anxious.
 For a detailed breakdown, see our guide on what ketamine therapy feels like.